damato-design/system/docs/patterns/numbers.md

 # Numbers

+Curating patterns to your user's cultural expectations will always provide a better experience.
+However, knowing all the distinctions between groups of people and their behaviors are very challenging.

+The table below has a list of most of the possible combinations of locales.

+<locale-table></locale-table>
 ## Counting

 Use numerals when counting, do not spell numbers unless they are larger than 6 digits.
 In this exception, you may used named numbers.
 Some names are [localized depending on the scale](https://en.wikipedia.org/wiki/Names_of_large_numbers).